 You will now be back down by the bead you previously threaded on the twine.
 To work your way to the other end so you can feed twine through the other bead,

-4. Clip twine about 6″ away from end of work and coat with nail polish as in step 1.
+Sl st in each ch on the other side of ch 9 from the stitches you previously made. - Clip twine about 6″ away from end of work and coat with nail polish as in step 1.
 Thread through bead.
 Pull bead tightly against work and tie knot (or knots) in loose end close to bead.
 Repeat on the other end.
 Clip twine about 1″ away from beads.

-5. If desired, give both beads a coat of clear nail polish.
+- If desired, give both beads a coat of clear nail polish.